postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 1. From the sidebar, select __APIs__, then select **Import**.
 1. Select a file or folder, enter a link to the API, or paste your raw text.

-    > You can also import from a code repository or API gateway.
-Keep reading for more details.
+    > You can also import an API definition from a code repository.
+Learn more about [importing and exporting](/docs/getting-started/importing-and-exporting-data/).

 1. Confirm the name, format, and what you would like your data to import as.
 1. Select **Import** to bring your data into Postman.